 AMERIBOR® (American Interbank Offered Rate) is a transparent benchmark interest rate based on overnight unsecured loans transacted on the American Financial Exchange (AFX).
 The AMERIBOR® Term-30 and Term-90 indexes are designed to capture wholesale funding costs for American financial institutions over a 30-day and 90-day period, respectively, at a specific moment in time.
 These forward-looking short-term interest rates are calculated using a broad dataset of real-world primary issuances of wholesale commercial deposits and commercial paper of U.S.-domiciled financial institutions of every size.
 These indexes are also designed to be a transparent and representative short-term LIBOR alternative.

-- Teaching the Economics of Oil Prices| Bring FRED into the Classroom | April 2022
+- Teaching the Economics of Sports | Bring FRED into the Classroom | October 2022